bgord/knowledge/README.md

 - Add splash screen in Android
 - Add splash screen in iOS
 - Print to console
+- Use a local package in another app by path

 ### [git](git.md)
 - Checkout the 5-th last branch from the checkout history